alexpovel/srgn/README.md

 Arguments:
   [SCOPE]
-          Scope to apply to, as a regular expression pattern
+          Scope to apply to, as a regular expression pattern.

           If string literal mode is requested, will be interpreted as a literal string.

           Actions will apply their transformations within this scope only.

           The default is the global scope, matching the entire input.

-          Where that default is meaningless (e.g., deletion), this argument is _required_.
+Where that default is meaningless or dangerous (e.g., deletion), this argument is required.

           [default: .*]

 Options:
       --completions <SHELL>
-          Print shell completions for the given shell
+          Print shell completions for the given shell.

           [possible values: bash, elvish, fish, powershell, zsh]